openlayers/workshop/src/custom-builds/concepts.md

 OpenLayers 3 builds are created by using the [Closure Compiler](https://developers.google.com/closure/compiler/).
-The goal of the Closure Compiler is to compile JavaScript to better JavaScript, that takes less time to downoad and run faster.
+The goal of the Closure Compiler is to compile JavaScript to better JavaScript, that takes less time to download and run faster.

 The Closure Compiler is a Java program, so running the Compiler requires a Java Virtual Machine.
 So before jumping to the next section, and creating a custom